rwpalmer/tzLib/doc/tzLib_Reference.md

 		Function and Usage:
 			-	Reads the time zone information stored in EEPROM.
-			-	Downloads the latest time zone offset and DST transiton data for the configured timezone.
+			-	Downloads the latest time zone offset and DST transiton data for the time zone ID provided, or stored in EEPROM.
-			- 	Updates EEPROM when the web provides new informaton.
+			- 	Updates EEPROM data when the web provides new data.
 			-	Updates the local device's time zone settings.
 			-	Must be called in the firmware's Setup() section.
-			-	May be called in a Particle function to change time zone.
+			-	May be called in a Particle function to change the time zone.
+			-	Is periodically called by tzLoop() to refresh EEPROM data.

 		Syntax:
 			-	tzSetup(); <-- when used in tzSetup().
-			-	tzSetup((char*)"<time zone id>");  <-- to change time zone IDs
+			-	tzSetup((char*)"<time zone id>");  <-- to change time zone IDs from a quoted string.

-		Return: None ...
-See the tzGetSetupReturnMsg() method.
+			-	tzSetup(<variable name>); where <variable name> is defined as a char*.

+		Return:
+			EXIT_SUCCESS = EEPROM was validated or updated
+			-1 = The provided time zone ID was not valid
+			-2 = Unable to connect to HTTP server
+			-3 = HTTP server returned an error
+			-4 = JSON parsing error
+			Note: Upon exit, tzSetup also writes a meaningful error message to static memory.  tzGetSetupReturnMsg() retrieves that message.

 	tzLoop() ------------------------------------------------------------------